DevExpress/devextreme-ui-template-gallery/packages/metadata/descriptions/vue/analytics-dashboard.md

-The DevExpress Vue Overview Dashboard template helps you construct a high-level dashboard UI layout in an Vue-powered BI or analytics application.
+The DevExtreme Vue Overview Dashboard template helps you construct a high-level dashboard UI layout in an Vue-powered BI or analytics application.

 ## UI Components